deejaygraham/sketchnoting-for-developers/draft.md

 <!-- Name the enemy - name the thing that's getting in the way of happiness -->
 How many agile developers do we have in the room?

-One of the big outward differences between "traditional" and agile projects is evidence of what we like to call "Big Visible Charts" or "Information Radiators".
+One of the big outward differences between "traditional" and agile teams is evidence of what we like to call "Big Visible Charts" or "Information Radiators".

 Big graphics on the walls of a team space that externalise the state of the team -